carlostome/martin/README.md

 ## Usage

-Run the program with `stack exec martin-exeA` and have fun!
+Run the program with `stack exec martin-exe` and have fun!